-If you search Google for CEG004200 or search eBay for PL-2303HX, you'll find it widely available for as little as $1 or $2 including shipping.
+If you search Google for CEG004200 or search eBay for PL-2303HX, you'll find it widely available.
 None of these boards have the capability of inverting RX and TX.
 You must add a couple of inverters powered by the module's +5V output.
 That's easily done in several ways.

 Figure 4 shows how you can use discrete transistors and resistors for the inverters.
 Any type of NPN transistors can be used, and the resistor values are not critical.
 Note that the 22K and 10K resistors from Figure 2 are still necessary to prevent noise on the serial input when the cable is disconnected.

 Transistor inverters are inexpensive and parts are readily available.
 However, if you want to simplify your cable with just one component instead of six, you can use almost any digital IC with two or more inverters, such as the 74HCT04 hex inverter or the 74HCT00 quad NAND shown in Figure 5.

 FIGURE 5.
 Download cable with DIP IC inverters.

 There are many choices of similar ICs in a 14-pin DIP package with through-hole leads, and many hobbyists prefer this type of package because it is easy to work with when using perfboard or a solderless breadboard.

 If you can deal with surface-mount components and want something elegant, a good choice is the SN74LVC2GU04DBVR in a tiny SOT-23 package with just six pins as shown in Figure 6.